IBM-Cloud/docs-services/services/TwilioProgrammableVideo/index.md

    ```bash
    bluemix app push <Your App Name>
    ```
+   {: pre}

 1. In a browser which supports WebRTC, visit `<your Bluemix URL>`.
-Preview your camera and join a room (may we suggest ‘twilio-bluemix’ ?)
+Preview your camera and join a room.

-1. Open a second browser with WebRTC support on a different machine*.
-Join the same room and verify the app works!
-Or use a second tab in the same browser
+1. Open a second tab in the same browser and join the same room to verify the app works!
-   - but this is more fun.
+   - Or open a second browser (with WebRTC support) on a different machine for more fun!.

 And with that you’ve built a serverless video chat room!
 Feel free to share that link around to show off the video room you built in under ten minutes(!).